Semantic Joint Source Channel Coding for Distributed Subsurface Imaging in Multi-Agent Systems: Performance Evaluation

 \subsection{Channel Models}

-For the evaluation, we consider $N_\ell$ channels from each neighboring agents to the receiving agent as independent and identically distributed (i.i.d.) \ac{AWGN} channels.
-The average signal power per channel use at the decoder $P_c$ is given as $P_c = \frac{1}{N_\ell N_\text{ch}}\sum_{l=1}^{N_\ell N_\text{ch}} |c_i|^2 $, where $c_i$ is the $i$-th entry of the vector $\bm{c}$, which is given as
+For the evaluation, we consider $\numberReceivers$ channels from each neighboring agents to the receiving agent as independent and identically distributed (i.i.d.) \ac{AWGN} channels.
+The average signal power per channel use at the decoder $P_c$ is given as $P_c = \frac{1}{\numberReceivers N_\text{ch}}\sum_{l=1}^{\numberReceivers N_\text{ch}} |c_i|^2 $, where $c_i$ is the $i$-th entry of the vector $\bm{c}$, which is given as

 For the \ac{OAC} channel, the power of the additive noise is $\sigma_n^2$.
-Otherwise, for the $N_\ell$ channels we assume noise powers of $\sigma_{n_1}^2 = \dots = \sigma^2_{n_{N_\ell}} = \sigma_n^2$.
+Otherwise, for the $\numberReceivers$ channels we assume noise powers of $\sigma_{n_1}^2 = \dots = \sigma^2_{n_{\numberReceivers}} = \sigma_n^2$.
 The noise power $\sigma_n^2$ is scaled according to $\text{SNR} = \frac{P_c}{\sigma^2_n}$.

-Finally, the number of total channel uses for neighboring agents transmitting to the receiving agent is always $N_\ell N_\text{ch}$, meaning that for the case \ac{OAC} channel, each user transmits has $N_\ell N_\text{ch}$ channel uses, and otherwise each of the $N_\ell$ transmitting agents has $N_\text{ch}$ channel uses.
-For the case of \ac{OAC}, we neglect synchronization offset errors in this work, providing an upper bound on the communication performance of \ac{OAC}.
+Finally, the total number of channel uses for neighboring agents transmitting to the receiving agent is always $\numberReceivers N_\text{ch}$, i.e., for the case \ac{OAC} channel, each user has $\numberReceivers N_\text{ch}$ channel uses, and otherwise each of the $\numberReceivers$ transmitting agents has $N_\text{ch}$ channel uses.
+For \ac{OAC}, we neglect synchronization offset errors in this work, thus providing an upper bound on the communication performance of \ac{OAC}.
+We mention that many works exist on agent synchronization from the research area of collaborative distributed beamforming, where precise synchronization is required as in \ac{OAC} \cite{jayaprakasam2017distributed}.
+Synchronization among agents is commonly achieved using iterative algorithms that incorporate feedback from the receiver \cite{jayaprakasam2017distributed}.
+However, we still note that in future work, the effect of synchronization errors should be investigated for semantic communication with \ac{OAC}.